ilkeraslan/dota2compose/README.md

 ## API

-The data is provided by [OpenDota API](https://docs.opendota.com/).
+The data is provided by both [OpenDota API](https://docs.opendota.com/) and Steam API.
+In order to start development, you need to get a Steam API Key, and define an environment variable with the name "STEAM_API_KEY".

 ## Stack